AbdullahRasheed45/Grammify/README.md

 ## Overview

 Grammify implements an advanced grammar correction system designed to enhance written communication across professional, academic, and personal contexts.
-Built on the Gramformer library and powered by the T5-based `prithivida/grammar_error_correcter_v1` model, the system processes natural language input through a transformer architecture to identify and correct diverse grammatical errors with high accuracy and contextual awareness.
+Built on the Gramformer library and powered by a custom T5-based model, the system processes natural language input through a transformer architecture to identify and correct diverse grammatical errors with high accuracy and contextual awareness.

 **Technical Context:** Full-stack NLP application integrating FastAPI microservices, Streamlit frontend, and Hugging Face Transformers for production-grade grammar correction.